Where to stay in Hanoi First Time: Best areas & districts

 Other places of interests are the Presidential Palace Hanoi, built by French architect Auguste Henri Vildieu in 1900; Vietnam Military History Museum Hanoi houses the wreckage of an American B-52 bomber and weapons from French and American wars.

 If you want to take a break from sightseeing, check out Hanoi Botanical Garden, with lots of plants and flowers.
-Also known as Bach Thao Park, it was built in the 1890s and became the lung of the city.
+This garden was built in the 1890s and became the lung of the city.

-Outside the square is Le Hong Phong street, where you can find many foreign embassies, as well as some cafes, and restaurants along the street.
+On Le Hong Phong street, you can find many foreign embassies, as well as some cafes, and restaurants along the street.
 Popular places to check out are Cong cafe and Pho Thin.

-One of the most beautiful roads in Hanoi is located in Ba Dinh district called Phan Dinh Phung Street.
+This area is home to one of the most beautiful roads, Phan Dinh Phung Street.
 It is lined with old Indochina Dragon Plum trees and the historical buildings.
+Nearby, you can explore Imperial Citadel of Thang Long, Cua bac relics, and Cot Co Flag Tower.

 Being centrally located, close to Hoan Kiem lake, Tay Ho district, and Truc Bach.
 There are plenty of cafes, restaurants, and shops in Ba Dinh district keeping you busy all day and night.